SriramChowdaryMogalapu/TemperatureConverter/README.md

 # TemperatureConverter
-It can convert the unit of temperature from celsius to farenheit and kelvin and vice-versa.
+It can convert the temperature unit from Celsius to Fahrenheit and Kelvin.